 Music: I'm playing on December 20, January 4 and January 25 with the terrific classic rock group, Second Time Around (like us on Facebook), and I'm joining Ken Slauf on December 13 and on New Years Eve.
 For details, go to my Facebook page.
 You can also catch me most Sundays at 10:30AM at Elmhurst Presbyterian Church, 367 Spring Road in Elmhurst, IL.

-My short story, "The Missing Ingredient," is now available in digital and print form in the young-adult publication, Sucker Literary Magazine, volume 2.
-I was published in volume 1 last year and am again thrilled to contribute one of nine great stories featuring the most interesting people on the planet - teenagers.
+Fiction: don't forget to check out the young-adult publication, Sucker Literary Magazine, volume 2, where my short story, "The Missing Ingredient," can be found.
+Nine great stories featuring the most interesting people on the planet - teenagers.
 Sucker is available in paperback for $9.99 and in Kindle form for $3.99.

 Song of the Week

 Each week I feature one of my original compositions.
 Keep coming back, take a listen and enjoy.
 This week's song "I Can Breathe" from my 2009 album, Pause.
 Seems appropriate for the holiday season.

 Last week my daughter made the following statement: “Happy-sad evokes a stronger emotional response than sad-sad,” referring to the many movies that make us tear up.
 Rather than take this statement at face value, we went through the list of the movies that make us cry: some by her, some by me, and some that we both agreed on.
 Here’s what we came up with:

 The Color Purple

 Sense and Sensibility